 Reminders and Tips

-- This activity is not advisable for children.
+- This activity is beginner-friendly.
+However, it is not advisable for children.

 - Make sure to wear appropriate clothing.
 Wear comfortable clothes and durable footwear.
 Do not wear sandals!
 It can be slippery especially on routes that have flowing water.